online-ml/river/docs/releases/unreleased.md

 - AMRules's `debug_one` explicitly indicates the prediction strategy used by each rule.
 - Fix bug in `debug_one` (AMRules) where prediction explanations were incorrectly displayed when `ordered_rule_set=True`.

+## time_series

+- Added an `iter_evaluate` function to trace the evaluation at each sample in a dataset.

 ## tree

 - Fix bug in Naive Bayes-based leaf prediction.
 - Remove unneeded numpy usage in `HoeffdingAdaptiveTree{Classifier,Regressor}`.